mycroes/wpkg/README.txt

    50 - system applications (IE8 and others)
   100 - critical install first apps (Windows Installer 4.5)

-d) Rebooting - all should have their reboot priority set to postponed or look for 3010 return code
+d) Rebooting - all should have their reboot priority set to "false" and only reboot (postponed) in case of 3010 or similar return codes.